-To get around Lisbon and save money, buy the rechargeable Viva Viagem card and put money on it.
-The card is valid for one year from the date of acquisition, during which it can be charged as you go.
+To get around Lisbon and save money, buy the rechargeable Viva Viagem card and load with a single or 24-hour ticket, or with money using the Zapping option.
+The card is valid for one year from the date of acquisition.

 The metro is the quickest and most practical way to travel around the city.
-The metro network has 4 lines, each identified by a different colour: green (Telheiras – Cais do Sodré), blue (Reboleira – Santa Apolónia), yellow (Odivelas – Rato) and red (Aeroporto – São Sebastião).
+The metro network has a total of 4 lines, each identified by a different colour: green (Telheiras – Cais do Sodré), blue (Reboleira – Santa Apolónia), yellow (Odivelas – Rato) and red (Aeroporto – São Sebastião).

 The metro service runs from 6.30am-1am every day.

 Some metro stations are contemporary art exhibits, decorated with sculptures, mosaics, tiles and paintings, namely Olaias, Marquês de Pombal, Parque and Aeroporto stations.